lubianat/quali_phd/manuscript.md

 The next years of study will be devoted to improving the projects presented here into mature, useful objects.
 We hope to improve the interplay of Wikidata and Cell Ontology, developing frameworks to combine community- and expert- based curation of knowledge on  cell types.
-Furthermore, we plan to integrate Wikidata to current single-cell RNA-sequencing pipelines by adapting ontology-based R packages ( asOnClass [@wikidata:Q108929315] and ontoProc[@wikidata:Q101074371])) to use Wikidata.
+Furthermore, we plan to integrate Wikidata to current single-cell RNA-sequencing pipelines by adapting ontology-based R packages (as OnClass [@wikidata:Q108929315] and ontoProc[@wikidata:Q101074371])) to use Wikidata.
 Finally, we aim at moving the Wikidata Bib system to a well documented, user-friendly mature system, testing usability with other academics and distributing it as a durable open-source project.

 # Additional Work